Docs/ Connect to EC2 Instances without SSH Port 22

 Connect

-With either setup method, connect with SSH as usual:
+Then connect with SSH as usual:

 ssh i-0abc123def456

-Because Vouch configures the SSH agent with a certificate, the SSH session is authenticated with both your Vouch SSH certificate and your hardware-backed AWS credentials.
+The session is authenticated with both your Vouch SSH certificate and your hardware-backed AWS credentials.

 Port forwarding